python/devguide/developer-workflow/extension-modules.rst

    $ sudo systemctl start docker    # start it if not!
    $ sudo systemctl restart docker  # or restart it!

-If docker complains about missing permissions, the following StackOverflow post could be useful in solving the issue: `How to fix docker: permission denied
+If Docker complains about missing permissions, the following StackOverflow post could be useful in solving the issue: `How to fix docker: permission denied
 <https://stackoverflow.com/q/48957195/9579194>`_.